-The College has developed, along with Marist Ministries, a comprehensive Immersion program which focuses on both the Australian Indigenous experience and the more regional area of Bougainville.
+The College has developed, along with Marist Ministries, a comprehensive Immersion program which focuses on both the Australian Indigenous experience and the more regional area of the Solomon Islands.

 Year 11 students undertake an application process to apply for these Immersion programs, with successful applicants being put through a rigorous pre-Immersion program looking at the key themes of solidarity, Catholic Social Teachings, the concept of education as well as the context and the particular issues inherent within a small group going to an unfamiliar environment.